pio127/cmake-opencv-project-template/README.md

 - MinGW Makefiles
 - Unix Makefiles

-#### For non-unix systems make command should be changed to installed make builder like:
+#### For non-unix systems make command should be changed to installed build automation tool like:
 - mingw32-make
 - nmake